SuperDARN/pydarn/docs/user/range_time.md

 | zmin=(int)                   | Minimum data value to be plotted                            |
 | zmax=(int)                   | Maximum data value to be plotted                            |

-For instance, code for a velocity RTP showing the same beam of Clyde river radar as above, but with ground scatter, date format as 'hh:mm', custom min and max values and a colour bar label could look something like:
+For instance, code for a velocity RTP showing the same beam of Clyde river radar as above, but with ground scatter plotted in grey, date format as 'hh:mm', custom min and max values and a colour bar label could look something like:
 ```python
 pydarn.RTP.plot_range_time(fitacf_data, beam_num=fitacf_data[0]['bmnum'], groundscatter=1, zmax=500, zmin=-500, date_fmt='%H:%M', colorbar_label='Line-of-Sight Velocity (m s$^{-1}$)')
 ```